monikahm/django-ecommerce/README.md

 # Solan
-Solan Kiosk is a website made for Linjeforeningen Solan by Team Moser.
+Solan Kiosk is a website made for Linjeforeningen Solan by Team Moser based on the django-eccommerce solution built by Matthew Freire.

 ## Frameworks
 ### Frontend